Deploy a multi-account AWS foundation your team can actually maintain.

 See the foundation before it lands in your AWS organization.

-The landing zone is opinionated where it should be and adaptable where teams need room.
-Review the organization model, the security fabric, the infrastructure code structure, and the built-in controls before deciding whether the baseline fits your AWS operating model.
+Opinionated where it matters, adaptable where your team needs room.
+Review the organization model, security controls, infrastructure code, and built-in guardrails before deciding if the baseline fits.

 Organization Structure